Sub-Saharan Africa is hot, and often, very humid. But that is not what we mean by sizzling.

 - “We saw sub-Saharan Africa as being where China was 15 years ago,” says Genevieve Sangudi, the Lagos-based managing director for Carlyle Group’s regional fund.

-- According to the Emerging Markets Private Equity Association, private equity transactions jumped 19% in sub-Saharan Africa in the first 9 months of 2012.
+- According to the Emerging Markets Private Equity Association (now the Global Private Capital Association), private equity transactions jumped 19% in sub-Saharan Africa in the first 9 months of 2012.

 Of course, sub-Saharan Africa still has many challenges as the piece points out.
 Unstable politics, nascent capital markets, and mostly inferior infrastructure such as poor roads, ports, and flight connections are commonplace.
 Electric grids that often fail during heavy usage are more the norm than the exception.
 And yet, the opportunity and the increase in activity are, in many ways, very exciting.